 Transfer credit appeals are generally considered/processed in September once the bulk of transfer credit assessments for newly-admitted students have been completed.

 A transfer credit assessment is generally a mandatory requirement of your admission to the university.
-As such, you are required to submit the application and supporting documentation as soon as possible before the start of the academic year.
+As such, you are required to submit the application and supporting documentation as soon as possible before the start of the academic year, but ideally before your offer acceptance deadline.

 Failure to submit the application, processing fee, and supporting documentation can and will result in the blockage of future registration at the University of Toronto.

-You have one year from the date of your first registration at U of T Mississauga to request changes to your assessment (Section 4.4 of the Academic Calendar).
-These changes can include submission of outstanding course outlines for review, departmental interviews (if applicable), reassessment or credit adjustment requests, and requests to mark unspecified credits as 'extra'.
+You have one year from the date of your first registration at U of T Mississauga to request changes to your assessment.
+Requests for changes can include the submission of outstanding course outlines for review, departmental interviews (if applicable), reassessment or credit adjustment requests, and requests to mark unspecified credits as 'extra'.

 The Transfer Credit Team will notify you that your transfer credit assessment is complete via email – we will use either the email address you provided with your application to U of T, or we will use your official @utoronto.ca account, if it has been set up.